miyuki-chan/miyuki-chan.github.io/_posts/2017-10-04-gcc-archaeology-1.md

 that produces an ASCII image of the Mandelbrot set (unfortunately, I failed to find out who the author of this code is).

-Here is the code, formatted for better readability.
+Here is the code, formatted for better readability:

 {% highlight C %}
 main (n)